rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 **Top Revenue generating products-**

-Similar to the overall product trend, computers are the most important category in the United States driving a  total revenue of $ 8,015K  with ~5K orders.
+Similar to the overall product trend, **computers are the most important category** in the United States driving a  total revenue of **$ 6M**  with **~4K orders**.
-Within computers the desktop sub category drove revenue generating a total of $4M while the accessory parts like printers, scanners and Fax generated the least revenue of $316K.
+Within computers the desktop sub category drove revenue generating a total of $3M which is half of the total revenue the category generates while the accessory parts like printers, scanners and Fax generated the least revenue of $255K.
 Since this is a high performing category driven by desktops, during the peaks in Q4 high selling SKUs can be meaningfully bundled with accessory parts to increase basket value.

 Home Appliances is the second highest revenue generating with the highest AOV, which explains that this is a high priced category where users don’t buy frequently but spend heavy amounts per order.
 This category is driven by Water heaters in terms of revenue while coffee machines and microwaves contribute less.
 To maximise revenue from this category,strategies to increase sales basket value can be devised during the high demand periods.